51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/README.md

 Workflow versions are identified with three numbers "`<frameworks>`-`<scripts>`-`<settings>`" where each corresponds to the version of the corresponding component.

+- **v20240118**, Workflow 8-15-8
+    - Added support for mision versions via --version argument to build, removed --tag argument
+    - Added support for aircraft property extraction via --prop argument to Extractinator and extract scripts
+    - Added suport for loadout properties in Loadoutinator
+    - Added support for mission versions in Variantinator
+    - Updated default loadouts and kneeboard templates
+    - Updated to MapSOP v20231217.1
+    - Updated to Skynet v3.3.0
+    - Updated to MOOSE 5b7e0ce3
+    - Updated for DCS 2.9.2.49940
 - **v20230827**, Workflow 7-14-7
-    - Updated Variantinator and build scripts to redact .lua from redacted missions.
+    - Updated Variantinator and build scripts to redact .lua from redacted missions
 - **v20230716**, Workflow 7-13-7
     - Added in-game output to note --dyanmic build via triggerinator
 - **v20230629**, Workflow 7-12-7